Situational intelligence is the secret sauce for creating 10x engineers. Think of it as street smarts, but in the engineering world.

-Someone with high situational intelligence will assess all the gathered data together.
-Then, using past experience and common sense, they’ll formulate their conclusion.
+A person with high situational intelligence will take stock of all the data, tap into their experience and common sense, and craft a solid conclusion.

-Location #2: less generation capacity than Location #1.
-But minimal environmental impact.
+- Location #2: Offers less generation capacity than Location #1, but its environmental impact is minimal.

-- Location #3 has no room to design a spillway for flood preventions.
+- Location #3 doesn’t have room to design a spillway to prevent flooding.

 Level up your situational intelligence

-- Review all parts of a project, not just your discipline of the work
+- Review all aspects of a project, not just your area of expertise

 - Lead projects from start to finish

-- Directly work with all people on projects (yes, this means leaving your office)
+- Collaborate with everyone on projects (yup, that means leaving your office)

-- Look for hidden questions and problems, and find answers
+- Seek out hidden questions and problems, and find the answers

-- Learn the reason behind every design element decision
+- Understand the reasoning behind every design decision

-So aim to gather all obvious and not so obvious data for any engineering work you do.
-Then dissect and analyze the impact of each piece of information.
-All the while, learn to understand why great engineers do certain things a certain way.
+So, go the extra mile to gather all the obvious and not-so-obvious data for any engineering work you do.
+Then dissect and analyze the impact of each piece of information while learning to understand why great engineers do certain things a certain way.

-What benefits do you see in having exceptional situational intelligence?
-How do you suggest engineers improve their situational intelligence?
+What benefits do you see in having top-notch situational intelligence?
+How do you think engineers can improve their situational intelligence?